GermanZero-de/localzero-monitoring/README.md

 scp -r lzm:testing/cpmonitor/images/uploads cpmonitor/images/
 ```

-To find out, on which migration version this is based use:
+To find out, on which migration version this database is based use:

 ```sh
 ssh -tt lzm docker exec -it djangoapp python manage.py showmigrations --settings=config.settings.production-container
 ```

-Possibly migrate, test this, and check that the size is reasonable.
+Possibly migrate, test the data, and check that the size is reasonable.
 Then make it available to others with:

 ```sh
 SNAPSHOT_NAME=prod_database_$(date -u +"%FT%H%M%SZ")